 What are Ovarian Cysts?

 Ovarian cysts are fluid-filled sacs that form on or within the ovaries.
-While many ovarian cysts are harmless and resolve on their own, some can cause symptoms such as pelvic pain, bloating, or irregular menstrual cycles.
+While most cysts are harmless and resolve on their own, some may cause pelvic pain, bloating, or irregular menstrual cycles.
 In certain cases, cysts may grow larger, become twisted, or rupture, leading to significant discomfort or complications.
 For women trying to conceive, ovarian cysts can sometimes interfere with fertility.

 Why is Laparoscopy Performed for Ovarian Cysts?

-Laparoscopy for ovarian cysts serves both diagnostic and therapeutic purposes:
+Laparoscopy serves both diagnostic and therapeutic purposes for ovarian cysts:

-• Diagnosis: It helps healthcare professionals evaluate the size, type, and location of ovarian cysts and distinguish between benign and potentially cancerous growths.
+- Diagnosis: It helps evaluate the size, type, and location of ovarian cysts and distinguish between benign and potentially cancerous growths.

-• Treatment: When cysts are large, persistent, painful, or suspected to be problematic, laparoscopic surgery allows for their removal or drainage while minimizing harm to healthy ovarian tissue.
+- Treatment: When cysts are large, persistent, painful, or suspected to be problematic, laparoscopic surgery aids their removal or drainage while minimising harm to healthy ovarian tissue.

 Types of Ovarian Cysts Treated with Laparoscopy